 A great innovation has been made in the world of sleep.
 No longer does one need to guess where the best spot in the house to sleep is.
 Through hard statistics, researchers have rated the most important sleep spots according to a novel scale of napping comfort.
-Now, your post-Thanksgiving nap can be optimized and even extended, depending on how wise your choice of sleeping location is.
+With holiday parties on the horizon, now is the time to fall asleep and escape the harsh reality of family gatherings.
+Now, you can optimize and even extend your post-Thanksgiving nap, depending on how wise your choice of sleeping location is.

 However, prior to attempting to understand the new scale, it is important to cover the academic background of this incredibly serious topic.
 Some readers may want to skim the following section if, for example, they are already versed in biochemistry or are, somehow, bored by it.